x y z

 Additionally, I was a member of the 2012 class of Leadership Tomorrow, an organization dedicated to enhancing personal and civic leadership skills through a nine-month program centered around community stewardship.

-Since early 2019, I have been a Director on the Board of Directors for The Washington Bus, a statewide movement-building organization that increases political access and participation for young people across Washington State and develops the next generation of young leaders.
+Since early 2019, I have been a Director on the Board of Directors for The Washington Bus, a statewide movement-building organization that increases political access and participation for young people across Washington State and develops and empowers the next generation of young leaders.